Pyroseza/Random/README.md

 # Random stuff
-## Some random stuff written with a few different languages
+## Some random stuff written with a few different languages mostly Python and JS